 White tea and green tea both provide similar sort of benefits.
 We still manage to find out some unique benefits that you might not know yet.

 Winner: Green tea.
 White tea research is still ongoing.

+When it comes to tea, personal preference matters most.
+We discussed white tea and green tea in details earlier.
+Black tea is processed further, dried and crushed for consumption.
 Black tea is rich in caffeine, and that’s the reason most healthy diets avoid black tea.
 But it’s still the most popular drink in the western world because people crave for high activity level.

 Top winner: Green tea.
 All these comparisons come down to one big question- drink white tea or green tea?
 If the taste and caffeine is your ultimate preference, we will keep white tea at the top.
 But analyzing the benefits and other features of both the tea, green tea is what you should drink every day.
 It’s cheaper and also easier to buy.